 Management: Responsible for overall emergency policy and coordination through the joint efforts of governmental agencies and private organizations.

-Operations: Responsible for coordinating all jurisdictional tactical operations in support of the emergency response through implementation of the applicable Incident developing Action Plans (e.g., field, EOC, etc.) and After-Action Reports in coordination with other functions; and maintaining documentation.
+Operations: Responsible for coordinating all jurisdictional tactical operations in support of the emergency response through implementation of the applicable Incident Action Plan (e.g., EOC, Field, etc.).
+Planning/Intelligence: Responsible for collecting, evaluating, and disseminating information; developing Action Plans (e.g., field, EOC, etc.) and After-Action Reports in coordination with other functions; and maintaining documentation.
+Logistics: Responsible for providing facilities, services, personnel, equipment, and materials.
+Finance The Finance/Administration function in the EOC manages all financial, administrative, and cost analysis aspects of the emergency.